sweattep/modern_quotes/README.md

 >it has been said that man is a rational animal.

+>What will be the food of the future?

 >The force of external circumstances, my friends

 >are you focused on the date or the time, or are you focused on learning?